lake-wg/edhoc/draft-ietf-lake-edhoc.md

 And because certificates are identified by a hash value with the 'x5t' parameter, ID_CRED_R is the following:

 ID_CRED_R = { 34 : COSE_CertHash }.
 In this example, the hash algorithm used is SHA-2 256-bit with hash truncated to 64-bits (value -15).
-The hash value is calculated over the certificate X509_R.
+The hash value is calculated over the CBOR unencoded CRED_R.
 The CBOR diagnostic notation is:

 ~~~~~~~~~~~~~~~~~~~~~~~
 ID_CRED_R =